TheCaptainCraken/blog/content/posts/rediscovering_formal_grammars_with_ohmscript/index.md

 In practical terms, it means our parser won't understand operator precedence.
 Does `5 + 6 * 3` mean `(5 + 6) * 3` or `5 + (6 * 3)`?
 We need the grammar to make that clear!

-But don't worry—this isn't the end of the story.
+But don't worry: this isn't the end of the story.
 In a future article, I'll show you how to fix this kind of ambiguity.
 For now, feel free to experiment and see what you can come up with!